 Workers do not have perfect information about supply, demand, or even wages in the labor market.
 Therefore, even if they have found the right job, they have to negotiate a salary first.
 They may ask for a lower or higher salary because they do not know the market’s equilibrium wage.

-Not only wages, the mismatch of supply and demand also comes from skills, working time, location, attitudes, or tastes.
+Not only wages but the mismatch of supply and demand also comes from skills, working time, location, attitudes, or tastes.
 Of course, that prolonged their unemployment.

 In this case, imperfect labor market information creates labor immobility.
-Making those who change jobs takes more time to find the right job.
+Those who change jobs take more time to find the right job.

 Causes of cyclical unemployment